wp-plugins/cd-bp-avatar-bubble/readme.txt

 Yes, it does.
 No need to wait until page will be loaded.

-= Does plugin work with avatars only? =

-Yes, I think no need to add such functionality to users links or groups avatar.

 = Why doesn't this plugin work on my site? =

 Are you using it on a live site?
-If not, there might be problems, because I didn't tested in Denwer, WAMP or LAMP.
+If not, there might be problems, because I didn't test it in Denwer, WAMP or LAMP.
 Try it live.
 Try to reinstall the plugin too.

 == Screenshots ==